BeBitbox/learning-go/readme.md

 - try avoiding shadowing at all times!
 - avoiding indentation and deep nesting.
 Try {} finally {} will be replaced by defered in the middle of the function.
 - the stack in Go can dynamically grow.
 Optimize the programs to allocate as much as possible on the stack.
+- Objects in Go: 'type struct', they can be called even though they are nil!
+If you want to modify the object in the function, take a pointer as receiver, because default its a copy!
+- No inheritance, but rather composition
+- No enums